ibm-cloud-docs/vmwaresolutions/archiref/adds/adds-infra-domain.md

 Cross vCenter NSX is not automatically deployed.
 You must deploy it manually by following the tasks in [Configuring the primary NSX manager](https://docs.vmware.com/en/VMware-NSX-Data-Center-for-vSphere/6.4/com.vmware.nsx.cross-vcenter-install.doc/GUID-0B74FB40-1D90-4A6A-B7CE-B4EF3B923452.html){: external}.

-### Active Directory, SSO, and DNS in a multi-site topology
+### Active Directory, SSO, and DNS in a multisite topology
 {: #adds-infra-domain-multisite-ad}

 AD, DNS, and SSO are configured slightly differently in a primary and secondary instance.